Micro-Novelty/Specialized-MLP-for-noise-robustness/README.md

     random_state=99)
  ```
 With 50% noise,
-The underlying Accuracy is around 73-76% from epoch 0 to 900 consistently accross 10 different initialization with 5000 samples and 5000 hidden dim parameters. with Noted results:
+The underlying Training Accuracies is around 73-76% from epoch 0 to 900 consistently accross 10 different initialization with 5000 samples and 5000 hidden dim parameters. with Noted results:
 1. Mean accuracy ranging from 75 - 82% consistently accross 10 trials
 2. Std accuracy ranging from 5% (0.05) to 15% consistently accross 10 trials
 3. Var accuracy ranging from 0.2% (0.002) to 2% (0.02) consistently accross 10 trials.